openimis/openimis-be-dhis2_etl_py/README.md

-# openimis-be-dhis2_py UNDER DEVELOPMENT: NOT working YEt
+# openimis-be-dhis2_py

 openIMIS Module to push data into DHIS2

+This module will push metadata
+- Location as OrgUnit
+- Health facility as OrgUnit
+- gender as optionset
+- profession as optionset
+- groupType as optionset
+- education as optionset
+- product as optionset
+- diagnosis as optionset

 This module will push data in two programs
-- Family-insuree [enrollment] Policy [event]
+- Family-insuree [enrollment] Policy [program registration / event]
-- Claims
+- Claims (claim details[program registration / event], Claims Services[event], Claim Items[event])

 ## Getting started

-1. install DHIS2 2.33 or 2.34
+1. install DHIS2 2.33 or 2.34 or 2.35

-1. get the metadata for the github repository https://github.com/openimis/openimis-dhis2-configuration_json
+1. get the metadata in the Script directory and take the right one for your DHIS2 instance

 1. Import the metadata in DHIS2 (http://<<dhis2Address>>/dhis-web-importexport/index.html#/import/metadata)
     - JSON Format